 Lect/ Hr/Wk Clin Lab Cr

+Courses

 GEO.100 Human Geography 3 3

-The purpose of this course is to introduce students to the study of geography as a social science by emphasizing the relevance of the basic concepts in geography to cultural and human concerns.
-A primary learning objective is the understanding of the impact on the natural environment from natural resources, economic activity, and cultural characteristics.
+The purpose of this course is to introduce students to the study of

 Applicable toward graduation at Sandburg where program structure permits:

 Degree or Certificate: AA, AS, AFA, AAS, AGS, and Certificates where applicable.
 IAI Course No. S4 900